AnchorFree/swift-style-guide/README.md

 let success = reticulateSplines(splines)
 ```

-If the call site must be wrapped, put each parameter on a new line, indented one additional level:
+If the call site must be wrapped, put each parameter on a new line, indented one additional level.
+The parenthesis may be placed either on the same line as the final argument or on its own line:

 ```swift
 let success = reticulateSplines(